GoogleChrome/web.dev/src/site/content/en/blog/resize-observer/index.md

   - blog # blog is a required tag for the article to show up in the blog.
 ---

-Before `ResizeObserver`, you had to attach a listener to the document’s `resize` event to get notified of any change of the viewport’s dimensions.
+Before `ResizeObserver`, you had to attach a listener to the document's `resize` event to get notified of any change of the viewport's dimensions.
 In the event handler, you would then have to figure out which elements have been affected by that change and call a specific routine to react appropriately.
-If you needed the new dimensions of an element after a resize, you had to call `getBoundingClientRect()` or `getComputerStyle()`, which can cause layout thrashing if you don’t take care of batching *all* your reads and *all* your writes.
+If you needed the new dimensions of an element after a resize, you had to call `getBoundingClientRect()` or `getComputerStyle()`, which can cause layout thrashing if you don't take care of batching *all* your reads and *all* your writes.

 This didn't even cover cases where elements change their size without the main window having been resized.
-For example, appending new children, setting an element’s `display` style to `none`, or similar actions can change the size of an element, its siblings, or its ancestors.
+For example, appending new children, setting an element's `display` style to `none`, or similar actions can change the size of an element, its siblings, or its ancestors.

 This is why `ResizeObserver` is a useful primitive.
 It reacts to changes in